 The Atlantic Zone Off-Shelf Monitoring Program (AZOMP) provides observations on ocean climate and plankton variability within the Labrador Sea and adjacent shelves affecting ecosystems of Atlantic Canada and climate from a regional to global scale.
 In the Labrador Sea, surface heat losses in winter result in the formation of dense waters, which spread across the ocean, ventilating the deep layers, thus contributing to the global ocean-overturning circulation.
 Since 2014, the mid-high latitude North Atlantic experienced moderate to high surface heat loss leading to elevated convective mixing during the winter period, and significant formation of Labrador Sea Water (LSW), among the highest in terms of volume and depth.

 Strong inter-annual variability was observed in surface nutrient concentrations, which are consistent among regions.
 Since 2014, there have been positive anomalies in all regions, with a trend that started in 2013 in the CLS for nitrate, phosphate, and silicate.
-The CLS showed an average nitrate concentration in 2015, however, likely breaking the trend of high anomalies, as a result of the nutrient draw down from the abnormally large bloom in that year.
+The CLS showed an average nitrate concentration in 2015, however, likely breaking the trend of high anomalies, as a result of the nutrient draw down caused by the abnormally large bloom observed in that year.
 Chlorophyll-a concentrations have followed a similar pattern, with lower than normal concentrations for all three regions since 2014, except for the anomalously high concentration in 2015.
 These were associated with an intense phytoplankton bloom consisting mainly of Phaeocystis sp. which was identified from shipboard observations.
 Ocean color metrics of the phytoplankton spring bloom (initiation, duration, magnitude, and amplitude) showed no obvious trends over time and each region revealed its own pattern.
 Satellite observations are impacted by cloud cover, resulting in data gaps which might miss the peak of the bloom in a given year and region.
 Recurrent earlier sampling dates from year to year may partly explain the observed downward trends in in-situ phytoplankton abundances, since sampling may have occurred before the start of the seasonal spring bloom.

 The 0–100 m abundances of several mesozooplankton taxa followed a pattern similar to that shown by phytoplankton (chlorophyll-a) concentration, with lower-than-average abundances since 2014.
 For some taxa this may be linked in part to their seasonal life-cycles, since earlier sampling in recent years means that the populations were less developed (i.e., include fewer members of the new year’s generation).
 Interestingly, the unusually intense bloom of 2015 did not appear to have any effect on the abundances of any of the mesozooplankton taxa.